LebCit/midday/readme.txt

 == Frequently Asked Questions ==

+= The Menu is not opening ! =

+This is because this menu needs at least 2 items !

+= The Menu is not showing children items ! =

+This is because this menu is a one level menu only !

 = Does this theme support any plugins? =

 MidDay includes support for Infinite Scroll in Jetpack.